jwiegley/category-theory/README.md

     categories.

-  - When a concept, such as limits, can be defined using more fundamental terms, that version of limits can be found in a subdirectory of the other concept, for example there is `Category.Theory.Limit` and `Category.Theory.Kan.Extension.Limit`.
-This is also used simply to demonstrate the relationship of ideas; in that case, the more fundamental idea comes first, and the derived idea is distinguished by its type, for
+  - When a concept, such as limits, can be defined using more fundamental terms, that version of limits can be found in a subdirectory of the derived concept, for example there is `Category.Theory.Limit` and `Category.Theory.Limit.Kan.Extension`.
+This is done to demonstrate the relationship of ideas; for example:
-    example: `Category.Theory.Natural.Transformation.Structure.Comma`.
-As a
+    `Category.Theory.Structure.Comma.Natural.Transformation`.
+As a result,
-    result, files with the same name occur often, with the parent directory establishing the intent.
+    files with the same name occur often, with the parent directory establishing the intent.

 ## Design decisions